La Pedrera- Casa Mila unforgettable Modernist Architecture

 La Pedrera, formerly known as Casa Mila is the largest civil building designed by Antoni Gaudí.
 This is one of his most innovative landmarks and has become a work of art in its own right.
 The apartment block was constructed between 1906 and 1910.
 It was Gaudí’s last work before devoting himself to the construction of the Sagrada Família.
-It has been declared UNESCO World Heritage in 1984.
+It has been declared UNESCO World Heritage in 1984 and it has been open to the public since 1996.
 Today it is a cultural centre and the headquarters of Fundació Catalunya-La Pedrera and houses.

 The aims of La Pedrera was for house apartments and offices.
 However the owner had difficulty renting the apartments because of prospective tenants.
 Thought they would have problems furnishing the rooms as they were irregularly shaped.
 La Pedrera is now a museum and is open to the public for viewing and tours.